create3000/x_ite/docs/_posts/components/EventUtilities/BooleanTrigger.md

 BooleanTrigger converts time events to boolean true events.

-The BooleanTrigger node belongs to the **EventUtilities** component and requires at least level **1,** its default container field is *children.* It is available from X3D version 3.0 or higher.
+The BooleanTrigger node belongs to the **EventUtilities** component and requires at least support level **1,** its default container field is *children.* It is available from X3D version 3.0 or higher.

 ## Hierarchy